ResOrg is a product designed to take the drugery out of the process of managing Visual C++ resource symbols.

 - Automatic updating of Visual Studio 2010 ribbon designer (.mfcribbon-ms) files when symbols are renumbered

-- Compatible with projects for virtually all versions of Visual C++ - including not only current versions of Visual Studio but also older versions such as Visual C++ 6.0 and eMbedded Visual C++ 4.0.
+- The standalone ResOrg application is compatible with projects for virtually all versions of Visual C++ - including not only current versions of Visual Studio but also older versions such as Visual C++ 6.0 and eMbedded Visual C++ 4.0.